alireza-mh/how-old-is-it/README.md

 3- Sort collaborators by commit or lines of code? (not good metric but it's for fun only)

+4- summary of all these meta data on terminal

 Solution for 1:
 using `git rev-list --count <revision>` command.